top of page

 “So he was there with HaShem forty days and forty nights.
 He neither ate bread nor drank water.
 And he wrote on the tablets the words of the covenant, the Ten Commandments.”
 Exodus 34:28, ESV

 It is physically impossible to survive for forty days without water.
-Eliyahu HaNavi also fasted forty days as he journeyed through wilderness of Sinai,
+Eliyahu HaNavi also fasted for forty days as he journeyed through the wilderness of Sinai,

 “And he arose and ate and drank, and went in the strength of that food forty days and forty nights to Horeb, the Mountain of G-d.”
 1 Kings 19:8, ESV